DiscoverAtlanta.com homepage

 The city of Johns Creek plans to celebrate on July 3.
 (Photo by Tom Dahm/Unsplash)

-The city of Johns Creek celebrates our country’s independence at Newtown Park with live music, activities, food and a fireworks display from 6 to 10 p.m. on July 3.
-The free event features food trucks and music from the band Boogilicious.
-Beer, wine and sangria will be for sale, and there will be lots of food trucks.
+The city of Johns Creek celebrates our country’s independence at the Boardwalk at Town Center with live music, activities, food and a fireworks display from 6 to 10 p.m. on July 3.
+The free event features food trucks and music.
 Fireworks will begin after 9 p.m.
-Please do not bring outside alcohol (alcohol will be for sale from vendors).
-No pets are allowed except for service animals.
-No tents are allowed and no personal fireworks.
-Feel free to bring lawn chairs or blankets.

 Kennesaw: Downtown Kennesaw